danmacklin/erlang_cep/README.md

     						}

     						return 0}">>.

-The Reduce Function can then return any value back to the CEP system.
-In this example the volume attribute (the 3rd element in arrays returned from the Row Functions) is extracted and used to create an average volume.

 ##The feed_api

 The feed_api is used to :-

-1. create new feeds.
-2. create new windows.
+1. create new feeds and windows.
-3. Subscribe your application to be notified when Reduce Functions run.
+2. Subscribe your application to be notified when Reduce Functions run.
-4. Search within windows.
+3. Set-up joins.

 The important functions are :-

-1. feed_api:start_feed(<feed_name_atom>). - Starts a new feed gen_server named after the atom.
+1. feed_api:start_feed(<feed_name_atom>). - Starts a feed gen_server named after the atom.
 2. feed_api:start_window(<window_name_atom>, <feed_name_atom>, RowFunction, ReduceFunction, QueryParameters, YourParameters). - Adds a window to the feed.
 3. feed_api:subscribe_feed_window(<feed_name_atom>, <window_name_atom>, Pid). - Subscribes a Pid to the feed / window.
 This Pid is called when a match is found.